 By 1970 the College had grown to 1,100 students and, during the 70s, the now widely imitated freshman seminar program was introduced.
 In 1984, Drew became the first liberal arts college to provide personal computers to all its students as part of their tuition.
-The arrival of the 10th and current president, Thomas H. Kean, in 1990 began another period of extraordinary vitality in the College.
-In 1994, the William E. and Carol G. Simon Forum and Athletic Center was added.
-Spring 2003 saw the opening of the spectacular Dorothy Young Center for the Arts, containing a black-box theater, directing and acting labs, and studio spaces and galleries for the studioart program.
-This summer, construction of the music wing is in full swing.
-This addition to the Arts Center will house a performance hall with stage and seating for more than 400 persons, sound-proof training rooms, an electronics studio, faculty offices, and more.
+During the tenure of the University's 10th president, Thomas H. Kean (1990-2005), the University saw the construction of the William E. and Carol G. Simon Forum and Athletic Center and the Dorothy Young Center for the Arts.
+In addition, applications increased, the endowment nearly tripled, and new off-campus study programs were launched.